BitMob/cv.mafmadmaf.com/src/content/works/103-poster-shit.md

 <!-- lang -->

 Jewelry may not last forever, they are also changing, even extremely slowly, such instability and impermanence are no different from life.
 This was what the jewelry designer Kay Guo wanted to express and also the theme of the exhibition.
-It was said that "Money is like dung".
+It was said that 'Money is like dung'.

 Curator / Art Director / Graphic Designer: maf